 Lavaliers and recorders for interviews and run-and-gun

 For mobile interviews and content creation, you want something fast and unobtrusive.
 Small lavaliers clip to clothing, and modern wireless systems include them.
+Our pick of the best lavalier microphones covers the options in detail.

 - Rode Wireless GO II / Wireless ME — compact wireless transmitters with built-in mics and onboard recording as backup.